 There has been speculation that something caused the plane to explode and disintegrate while at cruising altitude – something that would account for the absence of debris and the fact that the pilots did not send a distress signal.
 Meanwhile, the Malaysian military said radar images suggested that the plane had started to turn back.

 Mr Rahman said the main priority of investigators was to locate any wreckage from the plane.
 Officials would then be able to examine the “black-box” flight recorder to ascertain further clues.
 Crucially, no signal has been received from the plane’s emergency locator transmitter.
-A reported sighting of a piece of debris from the plane

 Andrew Charlton, an aviation consultant at Geneva-based Aviation Advocacy, said there was much that did not add up.